ricardo0115/cnn3d_tpms_csma2024/README.md

 python3 generate_dataset --mesh_resolution 100 --n_samples_per_class 1000 --dataset_folder dataset_mesh/
 ```

-To train the CNN3D, in the same folder named `scripts` execute
+To train the CNN3D (NVIDIA GPU is required), in the same folder named `scripts`
+execute
 ```
 python3 train.py --epochs 50 --voxel_resolution 50 --dataset_folder dataset_mesh/
 ```

-Results (learning curves, confusion matrix) will be stored in a folder called
+Results, learning curves and confusion matrix will be stored in a folder called
 `train_cnn`, this results can be visualized using tensorboard.

 ```